 In creating your vault, the first thing you need to decide is the custody model.
 The default custody model involves you holding two keys with Unchained holding the third.
 This model makes sense for most bitcoiners seeking to get the benefits of a multisig wallet with the fewest compromises.

 With this model, you can withdraw or transfer funds on your own, without Unchained’s involvement, and your second key can be held by yourself in a different physical location or even by a trusted partner, colleague, or friend.
 The multi-institution model, if you’re interested in it, will require further onboarding.
-We recommend contacting us directly if you want to use this model.
+We recommend contacting us directly if you are considering this model.

 Choose default signing method